recobox/git_demo/readme.md

-this is the readme section of the git demo
+ths is the readme section of the git demo

+lol